Skip to main content

 • Helping establish a rehearsal schedule and ensuring that rehearsals run on time.
 The stage manager typically documents each rehearsal in rehearsal notes.
 The cast should be informed of the rehearsal call times for the following day’s rehearsal as soon as possible after being released from their rehearsal day.

-• created and updated throughout rehearsals and Tech Week and issued to all team members and supervisors involved.
+• Create and track all of these elements in paperwork throughout rehearsals and Tech Week and distribute to all team members and supervisors involved.

 • Create and issue a Show Report after each public performance and distribute it to the following list of team members and faculty: The Chair, Artistic Director, theDirector, the Design Supervisor, the SVPP and the Stage Supervisor, the Shop Heads, and the Stage Management Supervisor.